roahmlab/sparrows/index.markdown

 # [Simulation Results](#simulation-results)
 ## Random Scenarios
-The following videos demonstrate the performance of SPARROWS to other methods in randomly generated hard schenarios.
+The following videos demonstrate the performance of SPARROWS to other methods in randomly generated hard scenarios.
-In each of these, SPARROWS is able to acheive the desired goal configuration while the others don't.
+In each of these, SPARROWS is able to achieve the desired goal configuration, while the others aren't.
-ARMTD does stop in a safe configuration, but it gets stuck and fails make it to the goal.
+ARMTD does stop in a safe configuration, but it gets stuck and fails to make it to the goal.
 On the other hand, MPOT and TRAJOPT both stop due to colliding with the environment.

 <!-- START RANDOM VIDEOS -->